vicgc/pyAndriller/README.md

 pyAndriller
 ===========

-Andriller is a multi-platform forensic tool, that performs read-only, forensically sound, non-destructive acquisition from (rooted) Android devices.
+Andriller performs read-only, forensically sound, non-destructive acquisition from (rooted) Android devices.
 The executable is run from a terminal or by executing directly; it produces results in the terminal window, and a report in a HTML format.

 Usage:

 Connect an Android device by a USB cable, have USB Debugging enabled; execute Andriller:

 for Linux OS:
-$ ./Andriller
+$ ./Andriller.py

-for Windows:
-Andriller.exe
+for Windows (must have Python 3.x installed): python Andriller.exe
 Andriller should run, download any data, and decode it all at once.
 Content download is supported for rooted devices only.

 Note: Android version 4.2.2+ requires to authorise the PC to accept RSA fingerprint.
 Please do so, and tick the box to remember for future.